 - 1. Enable and take notice of compiler warnings.
 The compiler knows more about the C++ language than any mere mortal will ever know.
 So, why not benefit from the compiler's supreme wisdom when it is saying that the code is wrong?
 For example, it is not uncommon for students to lose marks for forgetting to return a value from a function with a non-void return type.
 Such a problem, however, is easily avoided by paying heed to compiler warning messages.
 If warnings are enabled, any reasonable compiler implementation will generate a warning if a function with a non-void return type does not return a value. - 2.
-Use code sanitizers.
-Code sanitizers are extremely helpful for finding bugs and can often detect very serious problems in code that appears to be (but is not actually) working correctly. - 3.
 Test your software thoroughly.
 Ensure that your test code calls every function at least once (including all constructors, operators, etc.).
-Also keep in mind that calling a function (of nontrivial complexity) only once is rarely sufficient for a thorough test.
-In the case of template code, it is extremely important to ensure that every function/class is instantiated (i.e., used) at least once, since template code is not fully checked by the compiler until the template code is used. - 4.
-Use a code coverage tool.
-It is recommended that a code coverage tool be used to assess the coverage achieved by the testing performed.
-For the software developed in this course, 100% statement coverage (i.e., every line of code is executed at least once) is strongly recommended (except possibly for code in some exception-handling paths). - 5.
+Also keep in mind that calling a function only once is sometimes not sufficient for a thorough test.
+In particular, if a function must handle a number of special cases, the function should be called to test each of these cases.
+For example, if you were writing a sinc function, you should probably test it for at least two different values, one being zero and one being nonzero, since these cases are handled differently.
+In the case of template code, it is extremely important to ensure that every function/class is instantiated (i.e., used) at least once, since template code is not fully checked by the compiler until the template code is used. - 3.
 Before assignment submission time, always double-check that all assignment requirements are met.
 After you think that you have a complete working solution to the assignment, do the following before you submit your work.
 For each problem statement in the handout, re-read the problem and, for each requirement stated in the problem statement, check that your software meets the requirement.
 Be particularly mindful of details like types for function parameters and return values.
-Be extremely careful about const correctness, as making mistakes related to const correctness will almost always result in code that will not compile under certain circumstances. - 6.
+Be careful about const correctness. - 4.
 Ensure that your Git repository contains the correct contents and ensure that the repository contents pass the assignment precheck.